json-api/json-api/_format/1.1/index.md

 ### <a href="#profiles" id="profiles" class="headerlink"></a> Profiles

-Profiles offer a means to share a particular usage of the specification among implementations.
+Profiles provide a means to share a particular usage of the specification among implementations.

 Profiles can specify [implementation semantics](#semantics), but cannot alter,